 What are the countermeasures?

-There are several possible countermeasures against our attacks, some of which are more effective than others:
+For TLS, there are several possible countermeasures against our attacks.
+Some of these are more effective than others:

 - Switch to using CBC-mode ciphersuites.
 This is a suitable countermeasure provided previous CBC-mode attacks such as BEAST and Lucky 13 have been patched.
 Many implementations of TLS 1.0 and 1.1 now do have patches against these attacks.